STUDY JAPANESE ONLINE WITH NATIVES HERE

 There is no standard used to differentiate the function of these compound verbs, you need to understand the meaning and function of each verb.
 Some examples of compound verbs are:

-• Hanashi-au [話し合う] which means to discuss, talk and negotiate;
+• Hanashi-au [話し合う] which means to discuss, to talk, and to negotiate;

-• Omoi-dasu [思い出す] which means remembering and remembering;
+• Omoi-dasu [思い出す] means to remember and to recall;

-Note that the first verb usually appears in the form of a noun.
-For example, if we take hanashi in Hanashi-au, we have the noun conversation which is hanashi [話].
-In the same way omoi [思い] can mean thoughts.
+Note that the first verb often appears in the form of a noun.
+For example, if we take hanashi from Hanashi-au, we have the noun conversation which is hanashi [話].
+Likewise, omoi [思い] can mean thoughts.

-So in addition to learning 3 verbs at once, we can try turn the verb into a noun.
-This is easy because most verbs are conjugated in a similar way to the noun, except in cases like hanashi [話] which appears without the [し] when it is a noun.
+So besides learning 3 verbs at once, we can try to transform the verb into a noun.
+This becomes easy because most verbs are conjugated in a form similar to the noun, except in cases like hanashi [話] which appears without the [し] when it is a noun.

 A tip to find out the meaning of the compound verb is to paste it into Google Images.
 Sometimes the dictionary has so many meanings that we are totally confused, google images can help in this regard.